 Leather Colour Chart

-The Colour Charts shown below are as accurate and true to life as we create them.
+The Colour Charts shown below are as accurate and true to life as we can create them.

 Please be aware that all Computer Monitors, Tablets and Mobile Phones interperate the colours shown on this page differently.

-Please note that if no colour is selected, our default colour will always be Chestnut Brown.
+Please note that if no colour is selected, our default colour will always be Russet or Natural.

 Russet or Natural:

 Russet, also known as Natural or Blond, is the natural colour of leather as it leaves the tannery and before any dyes are applied.
 It is vegetable tanned leather in its most natural state of colour.